CleverCloud/stream-dns/doc/manual.md

 ]
 ```

+NOTES:

-NOTE: `createdAt` metadata is a timestamp UNIX.
+* `createdAt` metadata is a timestamp UNIX.
+* metadatas is optimal

 ## Logging